If you've been made redundant or accepted a redundancy package

 - registering as 'actively seeking work' for Income Support purposes

-- information, support and courses available from Careers Jersey
+- information, support and courses available from Skills Jersey

 It is important to understand that accepting a voluntary redundancy payment can affect the contributions you may need to pay and the benefits you will be entitled to.
 For Social Security purposes, severance or early retirement are classed as voluntary redundancy.